Student publication: United States

-Student publications include United States High School newspapers, such as Tattler (student newspaper), Berkeley High Jacket, The Spectator (Stuyvesant High School), The Exonian, and The Classic (newspaper).
+Student publications in the United States include high school newspapers, such as Tattler, Berkeley High Jacket, The Spectator (Stuyvesant High School), The Exonian, and The Classic.

 Case law

 Tinker v.
 Des Moines Independent Community School District

 Tinker v.
 Des Moines concerns a group of students who wanted to wear black armbands to school in 1965 to protest United States involvement in Vietnam.
 After school officials heard about the planned silent protest, they suspended the students involved.
 A few of the students involved sued and the Supreme Court sided with the students, saying that provided that these speech acts did not distract themselves or others from academic work, the real purpose of the school, then students were free to wear and say want they liked in school.
 This is considered the benchmark case in issues of student free speech and contains the famous phrase "students do not shed their constitutional rights at the schoolhouse gate."